+Students enhance their writing, reading, and speaking ability through conversational skills and extensive writing in order to reinforce intermediate proficiency.
+Cultural awareness is achieved through reading material, class discussions and audio-visual material.
 This is a continuation of SPAN 201.
-Students enhance their writing, reading, and speaking ability through conversational skills and extensive writing.
-Students study both the indicative and the subjunctive mood.
-Cultural awareness is achieved through reading material, class discussions and audio visual material.
 Prerequisite: SPAN 201 or instructor approval.
-WINTER 2010, 2011
+WINTER 2011, 2012